maartenvana/docker-for-it-rockstar-developers/Progress.md

 - Time the demo's!
 - Make sure all demo's focus on the important part (docker!), low/no code -> keep it docker focussed
 - Would be cool to use a js based presentation framework-thing but that might take up too much time.
-- Add next steps in presentation.
+- Add "next steps" in presentation.